lionelmace/vpc-on-classic-vsi/vsi_is_create_instance_cli.md

 ## Before you begin
 {: #prereq-creating-virtual-servers-cli}

-1. Ensure you have downloaded, installed, and initialized the following CLI plug-ins:
+1. Ensure that you downloaded, installed, and initialized the following CLI plug-ins:
     * {{site.data.keyword.cloud_notm}} CLI
-    * The vpc-infrastructure plugin
+    * The vpc-infrastructure plug-in

    For more information, see [IBM Cloud CLI for VPC Reference](/docs/vpc-infrastructure-cli-plugin?topic=vpc-infrastructure-cli-plugin-vpc-reference).

-   When you install the vpc-infrastructure plugin for the first time, you must set the target generation to gen 1, `ibmcloud is target --gen 1`.
+   When you install the vpc-infrastructure plug-in for the first time, you must set the target generation to gen 1, `ibmcloud is target --gen 1`.
    {:important}

-2. Make sure you have already [created an {{site.data.keyword.vpc_short}}](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started).
+2. Make sure that you already [created an {{site.data.keyword.vpc_short}}](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started).

-## Gathering information to create an instance using the CLI
+## Gathering information to create an instance by using the CLI
 {: #gathering-information-to-create-an-instance-using-the-cli}

 Ready to create an instance?
-Before you can run the `ibmcloud is instances` command, you'll need to know the details about the instance, such as what profile or image you want to use.
+Before you can run the `ibmcloud is instances` command, you need to know the details about the instance, such as what profile or image you want to use.

 Let's gather that information first: